Accounting for Asylum Seeker Services

 Fiscal Impacts

-The City has adjusted funds in its Financial Plan over the last fiscal year to cover the expenses associated with providing shelter to people seeking asylum.
+The City has adjusted funds in its Financial Plan over the course of the last fiscal year to meet the expenses associated with providing shelter to people seeking asylum.
 Costs are primarily driven by two variables: the growth in the number of households seeking shelter and the average per diem rate of providing shelter and services.

 Funding for Services to People Seeking Asylum, OMB Financial Plans